fastify/fastify-auth/README.md

 Keep in mind that route definition should either be done as [a plugin](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) or within `.after()` callback.
-For complete example implementation see [example.js](example.js).
+For a complete example implementation, see [example.js](example.js).

-`fastify-auth` will run all your authentication methods and your request will continue if at least one succeds, otherwise it will return an error to the client.
+`fastify-auth` will run all your authentication methods and your request will continue if at least one succeeds, otherwise it will return an error to the client.
 Any successful authentication will automatically stop `fastify-auth` from trying the rest, unless you provide the `run: 'all'` parameter:
 ```js
 fastify.route({
   method: 'GET',